paulocoutinhox/cpp-native-mobile/README.md

 # C++ Native Mobile

-This is a test project that connect C++, Swift, Java and Kotlin in a Full-Duplex communication.
+<p align="center">This is a test project that connect C++, Swift, Java and Kotlin in a Full-Duplex communication.</p>

+<p align="center">This is an alpha project.
+After it works i will delete it and put on correct repository.</p>

 <p align="center">
     <a href="https://github.com/paulocoutinhox/cpp-native-mobile/actions/workflows/cxx.yml"><img src="https://github.com/paulocoutinhox/cpp-native-mobile/actions/workflows/cxx.yml/badge.svg"></a>